Updated April 2018

 The children who receive on-site education learn valuable skills that may allow them to hold jobs in the future.
 One young man has held a job with a water company.
-Many of the older girls learn how to make jewelry and string garlands in vocational classes at Jubilee and Faith homes.
-Some of the young men who live at Victory home also participate in a vocational class where they perform tasks such as making thread-wrapped bangles or packaging spices to be sold locally.
+Many of the young ladies learn how to make jewelry and string garlands in vocational classes at Jubilee and Faith homes.
+Some of the young men who live at Truth and Victory homes also participate in a vocational class where they learn to make thread-wrapped bangles, beaded bracelets, or spice packets to be sold locally.

 Where SCH is going